TungCan273/Flower-Recognition/README.md

 https://github.com/TungCan273/Flower-Recognition
 2. Navigate to the project directory.
 `cd flower-recognition`
-3. Run the flower_recognition.py file with an image file path as the argument.
+3. Run the flower_recognition.py file with an image URL as the argument.

 The system will analyze the image and identify the flower species.
 The result will be displayed on the console.
 # Data
 Data loaded and trained on the Flowers Recognition dataset, which contains images of different types of flowers.
 The dataset was preprocessed and split into training and testing sets.